 When we talk about foam, we often talk about a few different characteristics to look out for in different kinds of foam.
 A few key terms to know with foam include firmness, density, and weight– but what do those mean in relation to foam?
 Today we’ll give you a few examples of what these terms mean, how to determine which is which, and what they look like in a foam sample.

 Foam density is the mass of foam material in a cubic foot of sample.
 Like density in other objects, the more compact the foam material is, the denser it will be, which makes the foam heavier as a result.
-Density of foam can differ from one pound to almost six pounds, and different densities of foam can offer different results.
+The density of foam can differ from one pound to almost six pounds, and different densities of foam can offer different results.

 For example, say you get a foam mattress that’s got a density of two pounds.
 With multiple nights of sleep on that mattress, it’ll probably get a you-shaped dip in it in no time.
 A foam mattress with a density of five pounds would last much longer, as there’s more compressed foam to hold you up and cradle your body as you sleep.

 To figure out a foam sample’s density, there’s a little math involved since foam is measured in pounds per cubic foot.
-If we have a cubic foot of memory foam and it weighs two pounds, that two pounds weight is divided by its volume, which is the one cubic foot, which equals two– that foam sample’s density is two pounds!
+If we have a cubic foot of memory foam and it weighs two pounds, that two pound weight is divided by its volume, which is one cubic foot, which equals two– that foam sample’s density is two pounds!
 Easy, right?

 As for foam weight, it’s much more simple.
 Foam weight is the physical weight of the foam itself, so stick your sample on a scale and that number is the weight it has!
 Foam mattresses, for example, can get pretty heavy with increasing size and thickness, so be careful not to get one that’s too heavy.